 When it comes to ice cream flavors, few battles rage hotter than the debate between vanilla fans and chocolate fans.
 Vanilla and Chocolate have long reigned supreme when it comes to enjoying that top spot on the “favorite ice cream flavors” list.

-Häagen-Dazs keeps track of their most popular flavors, both in the stores and in online searches.
+Häagen-Dazs keeps track of its most popular flavors, both in the stores and in online searches.
 The results are interesting, to say the least.

 Vanilla